angusmcb/wntr-qgis/docs/user_guide/creating_the_model.rst

 * All layers can optionally use the attribute 'name' to give a name to each item, which will be visible on the output layer.
 This must be a string.
 If no name is given, it will be automatically generated.
 * All patterns and curves are input to each element, rather than as a reference to a pattern within WNTR.
-* All geographical (coordinates, vertices) and netowrk-related (start_node_name and end_node_name) attributes are calculated automatically based on the geomtry of the features.
+* All geographical (coordinates, vertices) and network-related (start_node_name and end_node_name) attributes are calculated automatically based on the geometry of the features.

 All attributes are optional, except those marked *Required*